Jure sanguinis means “bloodright.” This is the path to Italian citizenship for those of demonstrable Italian descent.

 Once a person is granted Italian citizenship, they are allowed all of the rights and privileges of those born in Italy and can obtain a passport to live and work anywhere in the European Union.

-These are just the basic rules.
 Some factors are not mentioned here and can affect eligibility for Italian citizenship.
+Contact us to discuss your eligibility today!